Ranking the 10 worst signings of Bartomeu’s Barcelona presidency

 Another of Batomeu’s underhand transfers which left a club in the lurch.
 Bordeaux’s Malcolm had initially agreed to join Roma, with fans waiting at the airport in Rome to greet their new Brazilian signing.

 Alas, Barcelona swooped in at the ninth hour to hijack the deal and steal Malcom away from under the Italian’s noses.

 Roma were incensed, with sporting director Monchi even considering legal action against the Catalans.

-Griezmann obviously still has time to prove himself, having only spent one relatively lacklustre season at Barcelona to date, but for €120million, fans expected so much more.
-The former Real Sociedad and Atletico Madrid star was last summer’s prize signing, alongside Frenkie de Jong, but living up to that billing has proved pretty problematic.
+For €120million, fans expected so much more.
+The former Real Sociedad and Atletico Madrid star was 2020’s prize signing, alongside Frenkie de Jong, but living up to that billing proved extremely problematic.

-For starters, Griezmann doesn’t really fit into Barcelona’s free-flowing system.
-The Frenchman has made a name for himself playing just off his side’s main striker — most recently Alvaro Morata or Diego Costa at Atletico — but in Barcelona 4-3-3 formation, his talents tend to be wasted as he’s marooned out wide.
+For starters, Griezmann didn’t fit into Barcelona’s free-flowing system.
+The Frenchman made a name for himself playing just off his side’s main striker — Alvaro Morata or Diego Costa at Atletico — but in a 4-3-3 formation, his talents tend to be wasted as he’s marooned out wide.

 2. Arda Turan – €34m

 Barcelona’s 2015 transfer ban meant that despite Turan signing for the club in the summer he wasn’t eligible to play until the following January.
 And after a much-anticipated wait, the midfielder seriously failed to inspire.